mindis/snowplow.github.com/analytics/catalogue-analytics/measuring-and-comparing-product-page-performance.md

 2. Those who have come to the website to buy *something*
 3. Those who are on the website for another reason

 There are a variety of ways of identifying which of the above buckets a user is in.
 For example, if they have come from a search engine where they have entered the product name directly, that suggests they belong in bucket one.
-Similarly, if they perform an internal search for the product, or the product page is their landing page, they probably belong in bucket 1.
+Similarly, if they perform an internal search for the product, or the product page is their landing page, they probably belong in Bucket One above.

 Identifying if the user is in the market to buy *something* or not is a bit tricker.
-If they are systematically viewing a range of products, then the chances are that they belong in bucket two.
+If they are systematically viewing a range of products, then the chances are that they belong in Bucket Two.
 If they have come to the website to enter a competition or read a blog post, on the other hand, they probably belong in bucket three.

 *Note: there are more rigorous ways of identifying which bucket a user belong in e.g. using machine learning to identify behaviours that are indicative of a user belonging in each bucket.
 We will be covering these in a future set of recipes in the [customer analytics] [customer-analytics] section of the cookbook.*

 Once we have categorised our users into different buckets, we should compare conversion rates for each product page against each audience segment.
-It is especially instructive to identify low conversion rates for groups 1 and 2.
-For example, if a product page is relatively poor at converting users in bucket 1, that suggests that maybe:
+It is especially instructive to identify low conversion rates for Buckets One and Two.
+For example, if a product page is relatively poor at converting users in Bucket One, that suggests that maybe:

 * The price of the item is too high
-* It is ambiguous what the item is
+* The description of the item is unclear or offputting
 * There is some other reason why the user would prefer to buy it from another retailer than you

-On the other hand, a low conversion rate for people in bucket two suggests:
+On the other hand, a low conversion rate for people in Bucket Two suggests:

 * The product page does a bad job of explaining what is special about this product, to someone who is not so familiar with it
 * The images are not attractive
 * There are other, more attractive products on offer, either within the website or on competitor sites

-In addition, a relatively high conversion rate for users in bucket 3 suggests that we have a "hero" product in the catalog: one that people buy even though they haven't come to the website to make a purchase.
-This is a product we should be marketing the hell out of.
+In addition, a relatively high conversion rate for users in Bucket Three suggests that we have a "hero" product in the catalog: one that people buy even though they haven't come to the website to make a purchase.
+This is a product we should be marketing intensively.

 Back to [top](#top).

 [pbz]: http://www.psychicbazaar.com/
 [struct-event]: https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker#wiki-custom-structured-events